byteball/headless-obyte/README.md

 First, don't run the server wallet if you don't absolutely need to.
 For example, if you want to only accept payments, you don't need it.
 Consider server wallet only if you need to *send* payments in programmatic manner.

 Having the keys encrypted by a passphrase helps protect against the most trivial theft of private keys in case an attacker gets access to your server.
-Set a good passphrase that cannot be easily bruteforced.
+Set a good passphrase that cannot be easily bruteforced and never store it on the server.

 However, that is not enough.
 If an attacker gets access to your server, he could also modify your conf.json and change `control_addresses` and `payout_address`, then wait that you restart the wallet and steal its entire balance.
 To help you prevent such attacks, every time the wallet starts it prints out the current values of `control_addresses` and `payout_address`, please pay attention to these values before entering your passphrase.